avengers-p11/Documentation/Application CI Design/Understanding/Mutable vs Immutable Infra/README.md

 9. [References](#references)

 ## Introduction

-Infrastructure management plays a critical role in modern software development.
-As organizations adopt DevOps and cloud-based solutions, two distinct approaches to infrastructure management have emerged: **Mutable Infrastructure** and **Immutable Infrastructure**.
-Understanding these paradigms helps organizations make informed decisions about scalability, reliability, and operational efficiency.
+When managing infrastructure in modern IT environments, two key approaches stand out: Mutable Infrastructure and Immutable Infrastructure.
+These paradigms define how systems are created, updated, and maintained.
+Choosing between these approaches depends on your organization's goals.
+Mutable infrastructure might suit traditional setups, while immutable infrastructure is ideal for automation and reliability in cloud-native environments.

 ---